 Rock climbing is a very fun and healthy sport to keep your kids active during summer vacation!

 Campers will experience climbing periods, team building, games and crafts.
-Climbing periods will consist of top rope and bouldering as well as access to the Hub’s Dragon.
+Climbing periods will consist of top rope, autobelay use and bouldering.
 The campers will work on progressing their climbing while having fun and using proper technique.
 Older campers will focus on technique and different problems.
 Younger, less experienced campers will focus more on having fun and being safe while climbing.
 Supervision at a 1:5 ratio.
 Campers will spend anywhere from 2-3 hours climbing in the day.

 Full Day of Camp